 Access to Finance

 Women are key players in the smallholder agricultural sector around the world.
-60-80% of economically active women work in agriculture in Africa, making it the largest employer of women.
-At the same time, women across the world are more at risk of being food insecure across all regions.
-Persistent cultural, legal, and economic inequalities continue to ensure that women’s agricultural productivity is less than that of men.
+60-80 percent of economically active women work in agriculture in Africa, making it world’s largest employer of women.
+At the same time, women across the world are more at risk of being food insecure than men.
+Persistent cultural, legal and economic inequalities continue to ensure that women’s agricultural productivity is less than that of men.
 Estimates show that with access to the same resources as men, women could increase yields on their farms by 20-30 percent, thereby raising incomes and reducing hunger and malnutrition.

-GAFSP supports countries, farmers, and businesses in efforts to overcome these challenges and to accelerate smallholder farmers’ access to markets.
-Farmers who are linked to larger local/national and global value chains can not only have more stable incomes but increase their competitiveness in the long run, gaining a better understanding of market standards, developing relationships with other buyers and securing access to improved inputs and technology.
-At the farm level, a more stable and efficient farmer supply chain can help secure stable supplies that leads to improved operations and new opportunities.
-These projects can help transform farmers from subsistence and semi-commercial producers into commercial farmers, thereby increasing both livelihoods and food security.
+We support countries, farmers, and businesses in efforts to overcome these challenges.
+We know that farmers who are linked to larger local, national and global value chains can not only have more stable incomes but increase their competitiveness in the long run.
+Through our investments, farmers gain a better understanding of market standards, develop relationships with other buyers and secure access to resources and new technology.

 Jobs and Income

-Promoting remunerative farm and non-farm jobs is one of our priority areas.
-Our financing supports the entire agriculture value chain across both the public and private sectors to improve the incomes for the rural poor.
-62% of public sector investments are related to creating direct jobs.
-Sixteen of these projects are in Africa.
+Promoting farm and non-farm jobs is one of our priority areas – 62 percent of our public sector investments are related to creating direct jobs.

-After many years in decline, hunger is on the rise in almost all regions globally, with low-income countries in Africa and Asia continuing the bear the greatest share of malnutrition.
-Undernutrition in children accounts for 45% of all child deaths and contributes to the stunting of children.
+After many years in decline, hunger is on the rise again in almost all regions globally, and low-income countries in Africa and Asia continue to bear the greatest share of malnutrition.
+Undernutrition in children accounts for 45 percent of all child deaths and contributes to the stunting of children.
 Additionally, obesity is on the rise, contributing to 4 million deaths globally.
-Agriculture has an important role to play in improving nutrition by increasing access to healthy and nutritious food and ensuring dietary diversity through farming activities.
+Agriculture has an important role to play in improving nutrition.
+Through agriculture, we can increase access to healthy and nutritious food and ensure dietary diversity.